Ibragimov Kh. I.

 - The role of interactive methods in medical education

-Over the past three years, the department staff have developed more than 20 scientific articles and abstracts, 4 educational-methodological manuals, 1 teaching manual, and 5 practical training programs.
-The department currently holds a scientific capacity of 25%.
+Over the past three years, the department’s staff have produced more than 20 scientific articles and abstracts, developed 4 educational-methodological manuals, 1 textbook, and 5 practical training programs.
+To date, the department’s scientific potential stands at 25%.

 Student scientific society

-The Student Scientific Society (SSS) at the Department of Simulation-Based Training currently has 18 active members, including 16 undergraduate students and 2 clinical residents.
-During the 2024–2025 academic year, a total of 12 scientific-practical circle sessions were held as planned.
+The Simulation Training Department actively operates a Student Scientific Society, which includes 18 members, comprising 16 undergraduate students and 2 clinical residents.
+During the 2024–2025 academic year, 12 scientific and practical meetings of the society were held as per the planned schedule.

-Students actively participate in the department’s practical simulation classes, where they engage in analyzing clinical cases, practicing emergency medical approaches, and conducting practical sessions based on simulation scenarios.
-Members of the SSS have successfully represented the department at major events, including the “Samarkand 2025” International Olympiad and the International Conference of Students and Young Scientists, earning top positions.
+Students actively participate in the department’s practical classes, where they analyze clinical cases, practice emergency medical approaches, and conduct training based on simulation scenarios.
+Members of the Student Scientific Society represent the department with distinction at major events, such as the International Olympiad “Samarkand 2020” and the International Conference of Students and Young Scientists, where they achieve prize-winning positions.

 International Cooperation